A Computational Method to Calculate the Exact Solution for Acoustic Scattering by Fluid Spheroids: Discussion and conclusions

-The developed codes are released intending to contribute with researchers working in acoustic scattering by simplyfing the tedious algorithmic task involved in the resolution of the cumbersome matricial system when calculating the exact solution for a liquid spheroid scatterer.
+The developed codes are released intending to contribute with researchers working in acoustic scattering in order to simplify the tedious algorithmic task involved in the resolution of the cumbersome matrix system when calculating the exact solution for a fluid spheroidal scatterer.